Glendalough ... the monastic “Valley of the Two Lakes” (Photograph: Patrick Comerford, 2009)

 Saint Brigid ... one of the three patrons of Ireland

-Saint Brigid, who we celebrated in the calendar of the Church of Ireland last Monday (1 February), is second only to Saint Patrick as the patron of Ireland.
+Saint Brigid (1 February), is second only to Saint Patrick (17 March) as the patron of Ireland.
 She is also known as Mary of the Gael.
 A passage in the Book of Lismore testifies to her importance: “It is she who helpeth everyone who is in danger; it is she that abateth the pestilences; it is she that quelleth the rage and the storm of the sea.
 She is the prophetess of Christ; she is the Queen of the South; she is the Mary of the Gael.”

-Saint Brigid is said to offer protection to poets, blacksmiths, healers, cattle, dairymaids, midwives, newborn babies and fugitives.
+Saint Brigid is said to offer protection to poets, blacksmiths, healers, cattle, dairymaids, midwives, new-born babies and fugitives.
 The numerous stories of miracles performed by her even in childhood convey the impression that she was really a person of compassion, charity and strength.
-To fetch well water which tasted more like ale for a sick servant or to pick up rushes from the floor to twist into a cross to explain the message of salvation to a dying man show her practicality and resourcefulness.
-Her generosity was legendary and frequently necessitated resort to prayer to make good the deficit.
+Her practicality and resourcefulness were shown by fetching well water that tasted more like ale for a sick servant, or picking up rushes from the floor to twist into a cross to explain the message of salvation to a dying man.
+Her generosity frequently relied on prayer to make good the deficit.

 Her father Dubtach was a pagan nobleman in Leinster, and her mother his Christian bondwoman, Brotseach, whom he sold to a Druid who lived at Faughart near Dundalk.
-There the child was born in the mid-5th century, ca 451 or 453, and given Christian baptism with the name of Brid or Brigid.
-It is said that as a child she was taken to hear Saint Patrick preach, and as she listened to him she fell into an ecstasy.
+There the child was born in the mid-5th century (ca 451 or 453) and baptised Brid or Brigid.
+It is said that as a child she was taken to hear Saint Patrick preaching, and as she listened to him she fell into an ecstasy.

-At marriageable age, perhaps 14, she decided to enter the religious life.
+At about the age of 14, instead of accepting marriage, she opted for the religious life.
 She left home with seven other young girls and travelled to Co Meath where Saint Macaille was bishop.

 Brigid founded the first convent in Ireland.
-She went to Ardagh to make their final vows before Saint Mel, a nephew of Saint Patrick.
-Here Brigid founded another convent and she remained there for 12 years.
+She went to Ardagh to make her final vows before Saint Mel, a nephew of Saint Patrick, and he is said to have mistakenly ordained here.

-Later, a unique community of monks and nuns developed at Kildare, with Brigid as Abbess of the nuns and Conleth, the first Bishop of Kildare, as Abbot of the monks, but with the reins of authority firmly in Brigid’s hands.
+Later, a unique community of monks and nuns developed at Kildare, with Brigid as Abbess of the nuns and Conleth, the first Bishop of Kildare, as Abbot of the monks.
 Kildare became a centre for spirituality and learning, healing, faith-sharing and evangelism.

 I long for a great lake of ale